 Yes!
 It is in your best interest to attend your hearing.
 This is the opportunity for you to discuss the alleged violation or behavior with the hearing officer.

-If you do not attend your scheduled hearing the hearing officer will make a decision in your absence based on the information in the reports and will be notified of the outcome of the decision.
+If you do not attend your scheduled hearing, the hearing officer will make a decision in your absence based on the information in the reports and you will be notified of the outcome of the decision.

-Sanctions are assigned to students who are found responsible for violating the Student Code of Conduct conclusion of the hearing.
+Sanctions are assigned to students who are found responsible for violating the Student Code of Conduct.
 The hearing officer or the hearing committee determines appropriate sanctions.
 Prior violations for which a student was held responsible and subject to previous sanctions are taken into consideration when sanctions decisions are made in all cases.
-You can review our website for examples of College sanctions.
+You can review our website for examples of sanctions.

 Records may be released to College officials on a “need-to-know” basis.
 Student conduct records may be released to persons and agencies external to the College with the student’s permission, or in compliance with the law.
 Records subpoenaed or ordered by a judge may be released without the student’s permission.
 A record may also be released if it is in the College’s legal interest to do so.

 You would need to provide your written permission before we allowed access to the information in your student conduct file, outside of the reasons above, including to your family and any background checks for transfer institutions or jobs.